On May the 26th, 1961, a baby boy named Robert was born in Brisbane.

 subjected to drunken cruelty from his mother's de-facto.

-At the age of nine the boy would meet a little girl who would become
+At the age of ten the boy would meet a little girl who would become

 a very big part of his life.
 He carried her always in his heart as she